-This example shows the behaviour of variable-step solvers in a Foucault pendulum model.
+This example shows the behavior of variable-step solvers in a Foucault pendulum model.
 Simulink® solvers

 Foucault pendulum is an example of a stiff problem.
 The pendulum completes an oscillation in a few seconds (fast changing component) whereas the Earth completes a rotation about its axis in a day (slow changing component).
 The oscillation plane of the pendulum slowly rotates because of Earth's axial rotation.
-Read more about the physics of a Foucault pendulum in Modelling a Foucault Pendulum.
+You can read more about the physics of a Foucault pendulum in Modeling a Foucault Pendulum.

 The simulation calculates the position of the pendulum bob in the x-y plane as viewed by an observer on the surface of Earth.
 The total energy of the pendulum is then calculated and used to assess the performance of various Simulink solvers.

-sldemo_solvers in MATLAB® Command Window to open the model.
-The example simulates a Foucault pendulum for 86400 seconds.
+sldemo_solvers is used to solve the differential equations that describe a Foucault pendulum.
+The example simulates a Foucault pendulum for 86,400 seconds.
 The constants and initial conditions are saved the model workspace.

 There are different ways to assess the performance of a solver.
 If a problem has a closed form solution, you could compare the solver results with the expected theoretical result.
 You could also monitor the time it takes to simulate a model using a particular solver.

 Unfortunately there is no exact theoretical solution for the Foucault Pendulum problem.
-There is an approximate closed form solution, however it cannot be used to assess solver performance (see the Foucault pendulum example).
+There is an approximate closed form solution.
+However you cannot use the approximate closed form solution to assess solver performance (see the Foucault pendulum example).

-This example calculates the normalized total energy of the pendulum at every time-step.
+This example calculates the normalized total energy of the pendulum at every time step.
 The relative error in energy equals the change in total energy over the course of the simulation.
 Ideally, the relative error in energy must be zero because energy is conserved.
 Total energy is the sum of potential and kinetic energy.
-"NormalizeEnergy" block calculates normalized pendulum energy using the expressions given below.
+The

-Figure 3 shows a plot of normalized energy versus time as calculated using
+The plot shows the normalized energy versus time as calculated using

 ode23t is much more accurate than